Becksteinlab/imdclient/imdclient/tests/hpc_testing/lammps/lammps.md

 make -j 4
 ```

-In one shell, navigate to the lammps hpc testing directory and run the simulation
+In one shell (with all modules above loaded), navigate to the lammps hpc testing directory and run the simulation
 ```bash
 cd imdclient/tests/hpc_testing/lammps